leogaudin/dslr/README.md

 Multi-classification is simply when you have more than 2 classes to classify.

-Instead of having a binary class like "obese" or "not obese", you have multiple classes like `Gryffindor`, `Hufflepuff`, `Ravenclaw`, or `Slytherin`.
+Instead of having a binary class like "passing the exam" or "not passing", you have multiple classes like `Gryffindor`, `Hufflepuff`, `Ravenclaw`, or `Slytherin`.

 That is where one-vs-all comes in.